 Duplicate a Page

-To duplicate a page, select it and click the "Duplicate" button at the top right of the site map:
+To duplicate a page, select the page(s) and click the "Duplicate" button at the top right of the site map:

 This will automatically create a copy of the page at the same level of hierarchy in the site map.

 To edit the settings of a page in the Site Map, select the page and click on the "Edit Page" icon at the top right: